digital-asset/daml-finance/STYLEGUIDE.md

 ### Some useful regex

-In visual studio you can search using regex expressions.
+In VS Code you can search using regex expressions.
 Here are some useful regex expressions to enforce some points in this style guide:

 - `\w\s{2}\w` finds 2 whitspaces between words: